ts4z/barge-rulebook/src/colophon.md

 So we converted the mdbook version to LaTeX, and now that is available for those wanting a hard copy.

-The external tools we use are open source software and freely available All of the other parts are available in our GitHub repository with the rest of the book.
+The external tools we use are open source software and freely available.
+All of the other parts are available in our GitHub repository with the rest of the book.